For three centuries, ownership of a masterpiece meant proximity to the object itself.

 Participation in the growth of both the cultural and investment value of the object

-Documented provenance (including blockchain-based registration)
+Documented provenance (including Tithonos-registered ownership record)

 A manageable digital asset